 - The Last Story is an unusual example of an RPG using lives.
 Party members start each battle with five lives, when their HP hits zero, they lose a life and stay down for a few moments before getting back up with full HP.
 If a character loses all five lives, they're out for the duration of the encounter (or in the case of the protagonist, Game Over).
 This seems shockingly generous until you realize characters are rather fragile in this game and a single tactical cock-up will see your entire party losing a life each in short order.

 - The Final Fantasy Legend is another rare example of an RPG using lives.
 Each party member has three hearts.
 If they run out of HP, they can be revived at a House of Life, but doing so requires a heart in addition to a fee.
 If a party member has no hearts when they die, they cannot be revived (unless you purchase another heart for them, which are prohibitively expensive) and will have to be "retired" at a guild outpost to make room for a new party member.

 - Mighty No. 9 gives you 3 by default, however you can increase this number to 9 for Normal mode in the options menu.

 - Meteos features this as well, though you have to manually set having more than one Annihaliation.

-- Has a few sections where Bowser plays through a fascimile of the original Super Mario Bros..
+- Paper Mario: The Thousand-Year Door: In a few sections, Bowser plays through a facsimile of the original Super Mario Bros..
 Before each attempt, a screen like the one above is shown, only replacing Mario with Bowser, and the three with an infinity symbol.

 - While Super Paper Mario doesn't have extra lives, Luigi does mention them at one point.